madewithlove/glue/docs/routing.md

 ## Controllers

 Glue also comes with a slim `AbstractController` you can (or not) use.
-It provides a convience `render` method which call Twig's, and it also provides a `dispatch` method to dispatch commands to the command bus.
+It provides a convience `render` method which calls Twig's, and it also provides a `dispatch` method to dispatch commands to the command bus.
-By default the router uses the ParamStrategy:
+By default the router uses the `ParamStrategy` of `league/route`:

 ```php
 class UsersController